Well, it was about time… I just purchased two Ubiquiti UniFi US-8 Gigabit Switches to replace a couple of aged Linksys Routers and Switches.

 NFS VM datastore is used for testing as the host running the FreeNAS VM has the NFS datastore store mounted on itself.

-There are a number of considerations that must be factored in when virtualization FreeNAS however those are beyond the scope of this blog post.
+There are a number of considerations that must be factored in when virtualization FreeNAS and TrueNAS however those are beyond the scope of this blog post.
 I will be creating a separate post for this in the future.

 Use Case (Fast and Risky or Slow and Secure)